eficode/DevOpsCSAOS/documentation/general-a11y-guidelines.md

 Not entirely comprehensive — "Automated testing can only reliably identify a small subset of accessibility violations (I’ve heard numbers between 10% and 30%)."- [https://engineering.linkedin.com/blog/2020/automated-accessibility-testing](https://engineering.linkedin.com/blog/2020/automated-accessibility-testing)

-However, teaches a lot about good practices - similar to a code linter
+However, teaches a lot about good practices - similar to a code linter.

+Covers:
+- HTML/ARIA validation
+- Form labels
+- Color contrast
+- Accessible names
+- Focus management
+- Specifying a language
++ more

+List of tools:

 - [axe](https://www.deque.com/axe/) - this is what sits under *most* automated tooling.
 You can leverage it directly in your code using the [axe-core](https://github.com/dequelabs/axe-core) API or use their browser extensions to run on rendered pages.
 - [Lighthouse](https://developers.google.com/web/tools/lighthouse) includes accessibility auditing and runs axe.
 It’s shipped right in Chrome DevTools and **also has a [CI integration](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/getting-started.md) you can add to your pipeline.**